How to Create Column Chart with Line for Time Series Data in Excel?

 This inserts a default clustered column chart based on our data (note that the colors of the chart may vary based on the Excel theme)

-To modify this chart as a actual v. target chart, we will do some modifications.
+To modify this chart as an actual v. target chart, we will make some modifications.

 Right-click on the chart and select Change Chart Type which opens a dialog box.